marsafy1/federated-knn/README.md

 ## Setup

-- kNN: we set n here to be 5
+- kNN: we set k here to be 5
 - Clients: 3
 - Poisoned Clients: 1